Continuous-wave quantum light control via engineered Rydberg-induced dephasing: Cavity

 The EOMs of the shifted operators are obtained by substituting the definitions of the shifted operators (\ref{eq:da})-(\ref{eq:dsr}) into the probe branch's EOMs (\ref{eq:a_cp})-(\ref{eq:sigma_gr_cp}), which includes the potential presence of a Rydberg excitation on the control branch.
 The set of EOMs for the shifted probe branch operators in the frequency domain reads

 As expected a feeding term appears in Eq. (\ref{eq:shift}) in the presence of a stored excitation on the control branch, resulting from the Rydberg-Rydberg interaction between excitations in the probe and control branches.
 This originates from the fact that in the shifted frame the EOMs of the probe branch describe solely the Rydberg-associated processes.
-The solutions of these EOMs are of the form $\hat{o}[\omega]=\overline{o}[\omega]\hat{\sigma}_{r_\mathrm{c}r_\mathrm{c}}+\mathcal{O}(\delta\hat{a}_\mathrm{in}[\omega])$, where the first term is a strong classical term proportional to the amplitude of the probe field $\alpha_\mathrm{in}$, conditioned on the presence of a stored control excitation.
-The second term is a weak quantum term proportional to the differential signal $\delta\hat{a}_\mathrm{in}$.
-In the shifted frame the initial state of this operator is the vacuum state.
-Hence, for the normal ordered products that we will need below, we can simply ignore this operator.
-The solutions for the probe cavity field and the probe excited state transition operator, for a signal resonant with the cavity i.e. $\omega=0$, are found to be
+The solutions of these EOMs are of the form $\hat{o}[\omega]=\overline{o}[\omega]\hat{\sigma}_{r_\mathrm{c}r_\mathrm{c}}+\mathcal{O}(\delta\hat{a}_\mathrm{in}[\omega])$, where the first term is a classical term proportional to the amplitude of the probe field $\alpha_\mathrm{in}$, conditioned on the presence of a stored control excitation.
+The second term is a weak quantum term proportional to the fluctuation operator $\delta\hat{a}_\mathrm{in}$.
+In the shifted frame this operator acts on the vacuum state.
+Hence, for the normally ordered products that appear below, we can simply ignore this operator.
+By considering the probe input field resonant with the cavity, i.e., $\omega=0$, which corresponds to a field constant in time, the solutions for the probe cavity field and the probe excited state transition operator are found to be